-Contractor Benchmarks and Timeline:
+Contractor Benchmarks and Timeline Responsibilities:

-- 1. Hire 100% of staff within 90 days of Contract execution - 2.
-Complete HMIS training for at least one staff member within 90 days of Contract execution - 3.
-All program staff to complete Housing First Response/Diversion training within 180 days of Contract execution. - 4.
-Submit Contractor program manual and grievance policy within 180 days of Contract execution.
-Grievance policy must be provided to all clients at intake and as requested. - 5.
-Staff complete RLRA training and attend an RLRA Orientation within 30 days of being hired
+- 1. Hire and have 100% of contracted staff on board within 90 days of contract execution. - 2.
+Complete HMIS training for at least one staff member within 60 days of contract execution - 3.
+Complete Housing First Response/Diversion training within 90 days of contract execution - 4.
+Complete and submit for approval first draft of agency program manual within 180 days of contract execution (including safety and grievance policies) - 5.
+Staff will participate in Built For Zero (BFZ) Case Conferencing within 30 days of being hired.